aritrachoudhury/Machine-Learning-Algorithms/README.md

 - Scikit-learn Clustering Implementation: Utilizes Scikit-learn's KMeans class to perform clustering, serving as a baseline comparison to the PyTorch implementation.
 - Evaluation and Visualization: Both implementations include functions to evaluate the clustering performance and visualize the results, making it easier to analyze and compare outcomes.

-### Dataset
-Before running the code, make sure you have a 2D dataset named data2D.npy in your working directory.
-This dataset is used for both training and validating the clustering models.
-If you wish to use a different dataset, adjust the load_data function accordingly.

 ### Implementation Details

 #### PyTorch KMeans